Beginners are always welcome at the club!

 The good news is that Judo Scotland offers a Provisional membership free for the first four months.
 Plenty of time to decide if Judo is for you!

-The full grading structure including the Senior grades can be found here.
+Details of the grading structure can be found here.